Here's a look at B.C. Premier David Eby's new cabinet

 Ravi Kahlon will keep his position as housing minister, where he has been responsible for announcing and implementing a series of sweeping reforms under Eby in an attempt to increase affordability.
 He will also serve as minister of municipal affairs.

-Mike Farnworth is out as minister of public safety and solicitor general, moved to the position of transportation minister and house leader.
+Mike Farnworth is out as minister of public safety and solicitor general, moved to the position of transportation and transit minister and house leader.
 Farnworth will be replaced with Gary Begg, who served with the RCMP for decades before being elected as an MLA in 2017.
 Begg was trailing after the polls closed on election day but squeaked out a come-from-behind victory when mail-in and absentee ballots were counted.
 He won his Surrey-Guildford riding by 22 votes after a judicial recount, cementing the slimmest of possible majorities for the B.C.
 NDP.

 Terry Yung, a first-time MLA and retired Vancouver police officer will take up the mantle of the minister of state for community safety and integrated services.